Kotlin/coroutines-examples/kotlin-coroutines-informal.md

  > The library code for `asyncSwing {}` is shown in the [dispatcher](#dispatcher) section.

-All exception handing is performed using natural language constructs.
+All exception handling is performed using natural language constructs.

 ### More use cases